aatayde/100DaysOfCode/files/Day030/README.md

 ### Resources used

-- [padding](https://getbootstrap.com/docs/5.2/utilities/spacing/#margin-and-padding) left & right using px-4
+- [padding](https://getbootstrap.com/docs/5.2/utilities/spacing/#margin-and-padding) left & right using px-4 when working with bootstrap

 ### Automation